MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ```

 # Setup
 In order for this tool to work you need to download the [proof-of-concept zip file](proof-of-concept.zip) and save it to your Desktop as 'proof-of-concept'.
-Follow the instruction in this README to run the R script, for a more detailed description of how I used the script to run my PoC visit my RNotebook at: http://rpubs.com/Savard/PoC
+Follow the instruction in this README to run the R script, for a more detailed description of how I used the script to run my PoC visit my notebook at: http://rpubs.com/Savard/POC-Notebook

 ## Set working directory
 In order for this PoC to work, users must set their working directory to the 'proof-of-concept' directory (this should have been saved on the Desktop.
 To set your working directory, run: